firozkhan18/Java-Evaluations/java-basic-exercises.md

 [An  editor is available at the bottom of the page to write and execute the scripts.
 Go to the editor]

 1. Write a Java program to create a class called Animal with a method called makeSound().
 Create a subclass called Cat that overrides the makeSound() method to bark.
-Click me to see the solution

 2. Write a Java program to create a class called Vehicle with a method called drive().
 Create a subclass called Car that overrides the drive() method to print "Repairing a car".
-Click me to see the solution

 3. Write a Java program to create a class called Shape with a method called getArea().
 Create a subclass called Rectangle that overrides the getArea() method to calculate the area of a rectangle.
-Click me to see the solution

 4. Write a Java program to create a class called Employee with methods called work() and getSalary().
 Create a subclass called HRManager that overrides the work() method and adds a new method called addEmployee().
-Click me to see the solution

 5. Write a Java program to create a class known as "BankAccount" with methods called deposit() and withdraw().
 Create a subclass called SavingsAccount that overrides the withdraw() method to prevent withdrawals if the account balance falls below one hundred.
-Click me to see the solution

 6. Write a Java program to create a class called Animal with a method named move().
 Create a subclass called Cheetah that overrides the move() method to run.
-Click me to see the solution

 7. Write a Java program to create a class known as Person with methods called getFirstName() and getLastName().
 Create a subclass called Employee that adds a new method named getEmployeeId() and overrides the getLastName() method to include the employee's job title.
-Click me to see the solution

 8. Write a Java program to create a class called Shape with methods called getPerimeter() and getArea().
 Create a subclass called Circle that overrides the getPerimeter() and getArea() methods to calculate the area and perimeter of a circle.
-Click me to see the solution

 9. Write a Java program to create a vehicle class hierarchy.
 The base class should be Vehicle, with subclasses Truck, Car and Motorcycle.
 Each subclass should have properties such as make, model, year, and fuel type.
 Implement methods for calculating fuel efficiency, distance traveled, and maximum speed.
-Click me to see the solution

 10. Write a Java program that creates a class hierarchy for employees of a company.
 The base class should be Employee, with subclasses Manager, Developer, and  Programmer.
 Each subclass should have properties such as name, address, salary, and job title.
 Implement methods for calculating bonuses, generating performance reports, and managing projects.
-Click me to see the solution

 https://www.w3resource.com/java-exercises/index-abstract.php
 All  programming languages provide abstractions.
 It can be argued that the complexity of the problems you’re able to solve is directly related to the kind and quality of abstraction.
 An essential element of object-oriented programming is an abstraction.
 For more information read this article.

 1. Write a Java program to create an abstract class Animal with an abstract method called sound().
 Create subclasses Lion and Tiger that extend the Animal class and implement the sound() method to make a specific sound for each animal.
-Click me to see the solution

 2. Write a Java program to create an abstract class Shape with abstract methods calculateArea() and calculatePerimeter().
 Create subclasses Circle and Triangle that extend the Shape class and implement the respective methods to calculate the area and perimeter of each shape.
-Click me to see the solution

 3. Write a Java program to create an abstract class BankAccount with abstract methods deposit() and withdraw().
 Create subclasses: SavingsAccount and CurrentAccount that extend the BankAccount class and implement the respective methods to handle deposits and withdrawals for each account type.
-Click me to see the solution

 4. Write a Java program to create an abstract class Animal with abstract methods eat() and sleep().
 Create subclasses Lion, Tiger, and Deer that extend the Animal class and implement the eat() and sleep() methods differently based on their specific behavior.
-Click me to see the solution

 5. Write a Java program to create an abstract class Employee with abstract methods calculateSalary() and displayInfo().
 Create subclasses Manager and Programmer that extend the Employee class and implement the respective methods to calculate salary and display information for each role.
-Click me to see the solution

 6. Write a Java program to create an abstract class Shape3D with abstract methods calculateVolume() and calculateSurfaceArea().
 Create subclasses Sphere and Cube that extend the Shape3D class and implement the respective methods to calculate the volume and surface area of each shape.
-Click me to see the solution

 7. Write a Java program to create an abstract class Vehicle with abstract methods startEngine() and stopEngine().
 Create subclasses Car and Motorcycle that extend the Vehicle class and implement the respective methods to start and stop the engines for each vehicle type.
-Click me to see the solution

 8. Write a Java program to create an abstract class Person with abstract methods eat() and exercise().
 Create subclasses Athlete and LazyPerson that extend the Person class and implement the respective methods to describe how each person eats and exercises.
-Click me to see the solution

 9. Write a Java program to create an abstract class Instrument with abstract methods play() and tune().
 Create subclasses for Glockenspiel and Violin that extend the Instrument class and implement the respective methods to play and tune each instrument.
-Click me to see the solution

 10. Write a Java program to create an abstract class Shape2D with abstract methods draw() and resize().
 Create subclasses Rectangle and Circle that extend the Shape2D class and implement the respective methods to draw and resize each shape.
-Click me to see the solution

 11. Write a Java program to create an abstract class Bird with abstract methods fly() and makeSound().
 Create subclasses Eagle and Hawk that extend the Bird class and implement the respective methods to describe how each bird flies and makes a sound.
-Click me to see the solution

 12. Write a Java program to create an abstract class GeometricShape with abstract methods area() and perimeter().
 Create subclasses Triangle and Square that extend the GeometricShape class and implement the respective methods to calculate the area and perimeter of each shape.
-Click me to see the solution

 https://www.w3resource.com/java-exercises/thread/index.php
 In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the  operating system.
 The implementation of threads and  processes differs between  operating systems.